lucaschirruINAF/SRT-Documentation/antenna.rst

 **L-band setup**

 The full bandwidth for this receiver is 500 MHz (1.3-1.8 GHz).
 RF filters must be used (choose between XXL4, XXL2 etc.).
 For the 420 MHz configuration, the available filters are: XXL3, XXL5, XXC3 and XXC5 (to be selected following the needed sky frequency and polarization).
-We note that with these filters, the effective RF bandwidth is 100 MHz or 90 MHz.
+We note that with these filters, the effective RF bandwidth is 100 MHz (using the XXL3 or XXC3 filters) or 90 MHz (using the XXL5 or XXC5 filters).

 **SARDARA is offered in shared-risk mode in all of its configurations.**